actualmira/ZeroTrust-SIEM-SOAR-CSPM/README.md

 **IAM Role for VPC Flow Logs:**

+**Automatic Role Creation:**

+When creating VPC Flow Logs with CloudWatch Logs as the destination, AWS automatically creates an IAM role with the trust policy and permissions needed.

+**Least Privilege Principle:**
+- **Limited scope:** Role only has permissions for CloudWatch Logs actions
+- **Resource restriction:** Only affects the specific VPC Flow Logs log group
-This follows least privilege - only the VPC Flow Logs service can
+- **Service-specific:** Only the VPC Flow Logs service can assume this role (not users or other services)
+- **No cross-account access:** Restricted to resources in this AWS account

 #### Security Posture Achieved